jrenaud90/CyRK/README.md

 ## Optional Arguments

-Both the numba and cython versions of the ODE solver have the following optional inputs:
+All three integrators can take the following optional inputs:
 - `rtol`: Relative Tolerance (default is 1.0e-6).
 - `atol`: Absolute Tolerance (default is 1.0e-8).
 - `max_step`: Maximum step size (default is +infinity).
 - `first_step`: Initial step size (default is 0).
   - If 0, then the solver will try to determine an ideal value.
 - `args`: Python tuple of additional arguments passed to the `diffeq`.
+  - For the cython solvers these arguments must be floating point numbers only.
 - `t_eval`: Both solvers uses an adaptive time stepping protocol based on the recent error at each step.
 This results in a final non-uniform time domain of variable size.
-If the user would like the results at specific time steps then they can provide a np.ndarray array at the desired steps to `t_eval`.
+If the user would like the results at specific time steps then they can provide a np.ndarray array at the desired steps via `t_eval`.
 The solver will then interpolate the results to fit this array.
 - `rk_method`: Runge-Kutta method (default is 1; all of these methods are based off of [SciPy implementations](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html)):
   - `0` - "RK23" Explicit Runge-Kutta method of order 3(2).